Virginsubjects/StageDUT/README.md

 However we've noticed that when a string contains one diacritic sign, this class tends to split it and broke up in several strings, for instance : "ça" which contains "ç" will be split in two strings : "ç", "a", what happened here?

-We was able to fix this issue, therefore now the html page will dislplays correctly, at condition whether using right colors!
+We was able to fix this issue, therefore now the html page will dislplays correctly, provided you use the right colors!

 >Indeed Using proper colors, it seems that html content is displaying correctly.